 So how do we do this?

-The feeling in our conscience
+The feeling of our conscience

-The first and most important thing we should rid ourselves of is any idol or object related to an idol.
+The first and most important thing we should rid ourselves of is any kind of idol or objects related to an idol.
 First Thessalonians 1:9 says:

 Even possessing an idol for any reason or having an inclination in our heart toward one is objectionable to God.
 The apostle John warned the believers in 1 John 5:21: